Is It Worth Selling an Old iPhone 11 or 12? What to Know in 2026

 Pack the phone in any box with some padding.
 Attach the prepaid USPS label.
 Drop it off at any USPS location or schedule a free pickup.
 The shipment is insured.

-Step 6: Get Paid (3-5 business days after receipt)
+Step 6: Get Paid (three business days after delivery)

-GadgetRenu inspects your phone at their R2-certified facility in Wallington, New Jersey, and processes payment via your choice of PayPal, Zelle, Venmo, Cash App, or mailed check.
+GadgetRenu inspects your phone at our New Jersey facility and processes payment within three business days after delivery via your choice of PayPal, Zelle, Venmo, Cash App, or mailed check.
+End-of-life devices are processed through an R2-certified facility for responsible electronics handling and verified data destruction.

 Total active time: about 15-20 minutes.
-Total cash received: $95-251 depending on your model.
-That's a pretty good hourly rate for cleaning out a drawer.
+Total cash received: meaningful money depending on your model.
+That is a pretty good hourly rate for cleaning out a drawer.

 What If My Old iPhone Has Issues?